wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/4-context.md

-In this unit, you'll learn how to conditionally display information depending if the SharePoint Framework client-side web part is running in a SharePoint or Microsoft Teams environment.
+In this unit, you'll learn how to conditionally display information depending on whether the SharePoint Framework client-side web part is running in a SharePoint or Microsoft Teams environment.

 ## SharePoint Framework and Microsoft Teams context